VaclavDedik/jboss-seam/examples/icefaces/readme.txt

-Seam Booking Example
+Seam ICEfaces Example
 ====================
-This example demonstrates the use of Seam in a Java EE 5 environment.
+This example demonstrates the use of Seam with ICEfaces.
-Transaction and persistence context management is handled by the EJB container.

-This example can also run in Tomcat with the JBoss Embeddable EJB3 container.

 How to Build and Deploy the Example on JBoss AS
 -----------------------------------------------